Portrait Author:Watanabe On← Back

 15

-Reeling from the stifling stench of opium as he tried to enter a dim little room, Dorian encountered an acquaintance crouched over a lamp, attempting to light his pipe.
-Dorian wanted to be completely alone where no one knew him, so he immediately tried to flee the scene.
-Then, a destitute woman who happened to be at the bar called out to Dorian.
+As Dorian Gray staggered into the dim little room, reeling from the overpowering stench of opium, he encountered a friend crouching over a lamp attempting to light a pipe.
+Dorian wanted to be alone where no one knew him, so he immediately tried to flee the spot.
+Then a haggard woman who had been at the bar called out to Dorian.
 “Prince Charming!”
-Hearing this voice, a sailor who had been slumped over a table in the corner of the room suddenly raised his face.
-He swept his gaze around with eyes blazing with fury, but upon hearing the sound of the door closing, he instantly leapt up and bolted outside as if in pursuit.
+At this voice, a sailor who had been hunched over a table in the corner of the room suddenly raised his face.
+With eyes ablaze with fury, he scanned his surroundings, but upon hearing the sound of the door closing, he immediately leapt up and dashed outside as if in pursuit.

 16